MS Dhoni Biography: Birth, Age, Education, Cricket Career, World Cup, IPL, Records, Awards, Movies, Retirement and More

 In 2012, after the World Cup win, Pakistan toured India for a bilateral series for the first time in five years.
 India lost the series by 1-2.

 In 2013, India won ICC Champions Trophy and Dhoni became the first and the only captain in the history of cricket to claim all the ICC trophies.
 In the same year, he became the second India batsman after Sachin Tendulkar to score 1,000 or more ODI runs against Australia.

 During 2013-14, India toured South Africa and New Zealand but lost both the series.
 In 2014, India won the ODI series in England by 3-1 and in India by 2-1 against West Indies.

-During 2015 Cricket World Cup, Dhoni became the first Indian captain to win all group stages matches in such a tournament.
+During the 2015 Cricket World Cup, Dhoni became the first Indian captain to win all group stage matches in such a tournament.
 Despite a great start in the 2015 Cricket World Cup, India lost the title to the eventual champions-- Australia.

 In January 2017, Dhoni stepped down as the captain of the Indian team in all the limited-over formats.
 In the ODI home series against England, he scored well and was named as a wicketkeeper of the 'Team of the Tournament' at the 2017 Champions Trophy and ODI XI of the year by Cricbuzz.